TommyCheng023/TommyCheng023.github.io/README.md

 # Brief Walkthrough (Web Users)
 - This is an interactive and mobile responsive personal website.
-- **NEW FEATURE!!** The webpage will be displayed in a custom dark mode from 19:00 to 6:00.
+- **NEW FEATURE!!** The webpage will be displayed in a custom dark mode from 19:00 to 6:00, at Eastern Daylight Time Zone.

 Except for [BUCSSA](https://www.bucssa.org/), all mentioned industries or organizations are linked to their official websites.
 ## Left Menu